jonfroehlich/jonfroehlich.github.io/index.md

 I am the General Chair for [ASSETS'22](https://assets22.sigaccess.org/), the premier ACM conference for research on the design, evaluation, use, and education related to computing for people with disabilities and older adults.

 ## Students
 One of the great privileges of being a professor is working with students.
 In the [Makeability Lab](https://makeabilitylab.cs.washington.edu/), we work with students across multiple disciplines and levels from high school to PhD.
 For a full list, see the [Makeability Lab's People page](https://makeabilitylab.cs.washington.edu/people/).

 ### Makeability Lab PhD Students
+If you're interested in working with me, please read our [Makeability Lab Handbook](https://docs.google.com/document/d/1YiiDsfpiolpXjUTj8xWrQwQQUzqrfqT9bocOpaYDrtI).
+I currently advise these fantastic students:

 * [Xia Su](https://makeabilitylab.cs.washington.edu/member/xiasu/), creativity support and design tools
 * [Daniel Campos Zamora](https://www.danielcamposzamora.com/), prototyping indoor and outdoor navigation techniques